-This document is Bankfields Primary School's policy on Safeguarding & Child Protection and is in line with procedures set out by the South Tees Local Safeguarding Children's Board (LSCB).
+This document is Bankfields Primary School's policy on Safeguarding & Child Protection and is in line with procedures set out by the South Tees Multi Agency Children Hub.

 This policy applies to all adults working on the school site.

 2.0 Introduction